OUR MISSION - VISION - CORE VALUES

 The vision of St. Michael Lutheran is to be a growing congregation within our local community that is “Making Mighty Messengers for Christ” by helping people:

-2) gain practical, relevant, biblical insights for faithful Christian living both through personal Bible study and through our various Christian educational offerings such as Sunday School, CELL groups, St. Michael Lutheran School, etc.; and to
+- GAIN practical, relevant, biblical insights for faithful Christian living both through personal Bible study and through our various Christian educational offerings such as Sunday School, Small groups, St. Michael Lutheran School, etc.; and to

-3) belong to a loving and caring family of faith with a solid doctrinal heritage through active membership, ministry involvement, and CELL group participation; and to
+- BELONG to a loving and caring family of faith with a solid doctrinal heritage through active membership, ministry involvement, and Small group participation; and to

 Our Core Values

 1) We value worship, as we gather around God’s Word and Sacraments, that is meaningful and up-lifting, including clear, relevant preaching.
 We appreciate both traditional liturgy and hymns as well as contemporary music and desire variety and quality in all our worship services so that we might have a meaningful experience of praising and glorifying God with the best that we have.
 (Colossians 3:16-17)

 2) We value evangelism and believe that the good news of the forgiveness of sins and eternal salvation through the death and resurrection of Jesus Christ is the main message of the church.
 We care about meeting all human needs but recognize that the most important need people have is for a love relationship with God through Jesus Christ, and so we reach out with this saving Gospel and proclaim the truth of God’s Word to all people without compromise.
 (Acts 1:8)

 3) We value discipleship through the Christian education of children and adults of all ages as essential and vital to our spiritual health and growth.
 While we highly value people of every age, we are especially excited about our population of young families, many of whom come into our congregation through our Christian education programs for children.
 (Luke 18:15-17)